 - Place on a rimmed baking sheet and drizzle with olive oil.

 - Sprinkle with your favorite dry rub.
-We used our Green Chile Rub and our Best Dry Rub is a classic steak rub that would also be delicious.
+We used our Green Chile Rub.
+Our steak rub is a classic rub for anything on the grill that would also be delicious.

 - Place tri-tip, fat side down, over indirect heat and close the grill lid.

 - For the best results, be sure to slice against the grain for the most tender slices.
-The tri-tip grain runs different directions, so just turn your cutting board as needed, cutting into thin slices.
+The triangle roast grain runs different directions, so just turn your cutting board as needed, cutting into thin slices.

 - Serve immediately.